-Whether you enjoy fixing projects around your home or not, as a single woman, my guest today shares practical ideas and frugal tips to help us tackle those DIY home maintenance projects with confidence.
+Whether you enjoy fixing projects around your home or not, as a single woman, here are tons of practical ideas and frugal tips to help you tackle those DIY home maintenance projects with confidence.

 My guest today is a single woman who’s taken on many home projects that at first seemed overwhelming, but she believes that everyone can create a home they love even on a tiny budget, whether we’re total beginners or seasoned DIY lovers.

-Overview of DIY Your Home Maintenance with Confidence
+DIY Your Home Maintenance with Confidence – For Single Woman

 (1:53) Jenny talks about how she got started in DIY and what gave her the confidence to DIY home maintenance herself